Overview¶

 Load tabular data and fill missing values with configurable strategies (mean, median, or custom).
 Multiple imputation seeds generate diverse candidates.

-StandardScaler normalization followed by PCA projection.
-Pulsar sweeps across multiple dimension settings to explore different embedding spaces.
+StandardScaler normalization followed by Johnson-Lindenstrauss (JL) random projection by default.
+Pulsar sweeps across multiple dimension settings and seeds to explore different embedding spaces.
+Set sweep.projection.method: pca to use the legacy randomized PCA path.

 3. Ball Mapper Graph Construction